HigherOrderCO/HVM/README.md

 ### Is HVM meant to replace GHC?

-No. GHC is actually a superb, glorious runtime that is very hard to match.
+No!
+GHC is actually a superb, glorious runtime that is very hard to match.
 HVM is meant to be a lightweight, massively parallel runtime for functional, and even imperative, languages, from Elm to JavaScript.
 That said, we do want to support Haskell, but that will require HVM being in a much later stage of maturity, as well as provide support for full lambdas, which it doesn't do yet.
+Once we do, HVM could be a great alternative for GHC, giving the Haskell community an option to run it in a runtime with automatic parallelism, no slow garbage-collector and beta-optimality.
+Which will be the best option will likely depend on the type of application you're compiling, but having more choices is generally good and, as such, HVM can be a great tool for the Haskell community.

 ### Is HVM production-ready?